data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-119

-*Solution*.
-A linear transformation always maps a zero vector to the zero vector, so an [[injective]] linear transformation cannot map any other vector to the zero vector.
+*Solution.* A linear transformation always maps a zero vector to the zero vector, so an [[injective]] linear transformation cannot map any other vector to the zero vector.
 Therefore, the null space of an injective transformation is the set containing only the zero vector.

 ---
 > id: step-120